o-ran-sc/nonrtric-plt-rappmanager/participants/docs/developer-guide.rst

 This document provides a quickstart for developers of the Non-RT RIC DME Participant.

-Additional developer guides are available on the `O-RAN SC NONRTRIC Developer wiki <https://lf-o-ran-sc.atlassian.net/wiki/spaces/RICNR/pages/86802434/Release+K>`_.
+Additional developer guides are available on the `O-RAN SC NONRTRIC Developer wiki <nonrtricwikidevguide_>`_.

 The DME Participant is a Java 17 web application built using the Spring Framework.
 Using Spring Boot dependencies, it runs as a standalone application.